magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

-If you now click the `Calculate` button of the Shopping Form you'll see that is still working, but this time the `Total` value has been calculated via ajax by the server-side.
+If you now click the `Calculate` button of the Shopping Form you'll see that is still working, but this time the `Total` value has been calculated on the server-side via ajax.

-You can confirm it by selecting the Network Panel of the Developer Tool of your browser.
-If you then select the XHR type of network traffic, any time you hit the `Calculate` button you'll see a new `_shoreleave` raw been shown in the panel.
+You can confirm the use of AJAX by opening your browser's Developer Tools and selecting the Network Panel.
+By selecting the XHR view, any time you hit the `Calculate` button in the Shopping Calculator the browser will record a new `_shoreleave` XHR event.

 ### The arithmetic is not always the same

-First, take a look at the above `let` form of the `calculate` function.
+Take a look at the above `let` form of the `calculate` function.

-We wrapped the reading of all the input field values inside a `read-string` form, which returns the JS object coded by the given string.
+We wrapped each input field value inside a `read-string` form, which returns the JS object encoded by the given string.
 That's because CLJS has the same arithmetic semantics as JS, which is different than CLJ on the JVM.